 It can be helpful to keep track of when dystonia occurs to figure out if there is a relationship between the onset of dystonia and the timing of your medication.
 Your doctor may ask you some questions to see if there is a pattern.
 For example:

-- Do you have dystonia symptoms when levodopa (Sinemet) is at its peak effect (“on” period)?
+- Do you have dystonia symptoms when The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine.
+(Sinemet) is at its peak effect (“on” period)?

 - Do symptoms happen before the first dose in the morning or when medication is wearing off?